rust-lang/rust-forge/src/governance/moderation.md

 ## Moderation actions involving Project members
 [moderation-actions-involving-Project-members]: #moderation-actions-involving-Project-members

 The moderation team, in the course of doing moderation work, necessarily requires the ability to take action not just against members of the Rust community but also against members of the Rust Project.
 Those actions may span the ladder of escalation all the way from a conversation to removal from the Project.
 This puts the moderation team in a position of power and trust.
-This RFC seeks to provide appropriate accountability and cross-checks for the moderation team, as well as for the Council.
+This document seeks to provide appropriate accountability and cross-checks for the moderation team, as well as for the Council.

 If the moderation team plans to enact externally visible sanctions against any member of the Rust Project (anything that would create a conspicuous absence, such as removal from a role, or exclusion from participation in a Project space for more than a week), then any party may request that an [audit][audits] take place by reaching out to either the Council or contingent moderators, and that audit will be automatically granted.

-For the first year after the ratification of this RFC, audits are automatically performed even without a request, to ensure the process is functional.
+Until June 2024, audits are automatically performed even without a request, to ensure the process is functional.
 After that time, the Council and moderation team will jointly review and decide whether to renew this provision.

 When the moderation team sends a warning to a Project member, or sends a notification of moderation action regarding a Project member, that message will mention the option of requesting an audit.